How To Become a House-sitter

 This is your basic hotel booking site with large amounts of inventory all over the world.
 What I like is that they also include some hostels, which gives many cheaper options.
 [Read more…] about The Best Way to Book Hotels Around the World

 Although travel has been a passion of mine for many years now, luxury was never really part of the equation.
-Sure, I like a little bit of bling bling now and then but I’m the kind of guy who’d rather be sleeping in a tent in the mountains than living it up in a 5-star hotel (most of the time, anyway).
+Sure, I like a little bit of bling now and then but I’m the kind of guy who’d rather be sleeping in a tent in the mountains than living it up in a 5-star hotel (most of the time, anyway).
 So it was somewhat odd to recently find myself sitting first class on an Emirates flight from Dubai to Houston.
 Not just any Emirates flight either – the A380.
 The Cream of the crop.
 The golden goose of travel hacking.

 Although the lounge was nothing short of spectacular, the fun really began when I was shown to my private suite.
 It was very flashy with wood and gold trimming surrounding the interior, which fits perfectly with the Emirates style.
 After settling into my extremely spacious suite, I began to look around at all the amenities and gadgets I had within reach; My own little electronically controlled min-bar that could be hidden when unwanted, a vanity mirror, high quality creams and lotions, a writing kit, and best of all; a 27 inch flat-screen TV.
 27 inches!
 Incredible.

 As I began to play around with all my findings, I found the button for the window blinds.
 Not only did I have three of my own windows for looking out over the clouds but they also had an electronic shade system rather than the normal pull-down plastic ones.
 I just had to click a button and they would – very beautifully I might add – open and close.
-It’s difficult to describe bit you can watch the video.
+It’s difficult to describe but you can watch the video.
 I love small details like this.
-Then the flight attendant came by with my free travel kit, which included a handsome leather Bvlgari case, Bvlgari cologne and creams, underarm deodorant, slippers and a complete set of pajamas.
+Then the flight attendant came by with my free travel kit, which included a handsome leather Bvlgari case, Bvlgari cologne and creams, underarm deodorant, slippers and a complete set of pyjamas.
 It was a 17-hour flight I wish had been longer.

 But that’s not all.
-There was also a massive bathroom with shower spa.
+There was also a massive bathroom with a shower spa.
 I didn’t even know it was possible to shower at 40,000 feet but I was certainly happy to try it out.
 Showers are always refreshing but there’s something magical about having one 40,000 feet in the air and three hours before arriving in a new country.
-After watching a movie and enjoying some first class meals such as caviar, traditional Arabic mezze, and roast beef fillet, I put my pajamas on and went to the bar.
+After watching a movie and enjoying some first-class meals such as caviar, traditional Arabic mezze, and roast beef fillet, I put my pyjamas on and went to the bar.
 Yes, an onboard bar.
 Since all drinks are free, I tried some Dom Pérignon, Hennessy, and a classic mojito while mingling with other people from all over the world.
 When in Rome, right?

 But how did a backpacker-style adventure traveller like myself land himself in Emirates first class?